datonic/hub/README.md

 ## 🌟 Principles

 - [FAIR](https://www.go-fair.org/fair-principles/).
-- Simple, minimal, and flexible setup.
-  - Work using a minimal Python script or a fully fledged development environment on with GitHub Codespaces.
-  - Unix philosophy: do one thing and do it well.
+- Minimal and flexible.
+Rely on tools that do one thing and do it well.
-- Zero vendor lock-in.
+- No vendor lock-in.
-  - Backend and format agnostic.
+  - Rely on Open code, standards, and infrastructure..
-  - Use any tool you want to create, explore, and consume the datasets.
+  - Use the tool you want to create, explore, and consume the datasets.
 - Distributed and permissionless ecosystem.
 - Modular ecosystem.
 Rely on standards like Arrow for IPC, and Frictionless for metadata.
 - Permissionless collaboration.
-Everything open source and ready to be forked and improved.
+Open source code and make it ready to be improved.
 - Declarative and reproducible workflows and datasets.
 Everything as code.
 - Open and transparent governance and funding.
 - Embrace inmutability and idempotency.
 Rely on content-addressable storage and append-only logs.